Planning for Retirement

 Step 2- Gather the necessary documents.

-- The original or a notarized copy of your birth certificate or government issued identification indicating your birthdate.
+- A copy of your birth certificate or government issued identification indicating your birthdate.

-- The original or a notarized copy of your spouse’s birth certificate.
+- A copy of your spouse’s birth certificate.

 - The original or a notarized copy of your marriage certificate (STSP members only).